bigapplestrat/GitHubTutorial/README.md

 Version control systems allow you the ability to track and manage changes to code over time.
 They give a picture of how code evolves, give projects control over how to accept or reject changes, and allow the ability to undo destructive changes and start from the last time everything was working correctly.

-`git` is a specific variety of version control that provides a set of commands allowing versions of code to be incorporated into a history (repository) that tracks what changes have been made over time, as well as allow collaborative coding efforts. `git` shouldn't be confused with GitHub.
+`git` is a specific variety of version control that provides a set of commands allowing versions of code to be incorporated into a history (repository) that tracks what changes have been made over time, and also allows collaborative coding efforts. `git` shouldn't be confused with GitHub.
 [GitHub](http://www.github.com/) is a repository hosting service that can store your code histories and allow you to distribute them easily, but it is not the only hosting service. `git` repositories can also be hosted by other companies like [BitBucket](https://bitbucket.org/), or stored on a local machine on your own network.

 ## How do you start a git repository?